-Organic chemicals are a group of human-made chemical compounds that have been made for a variety of products—such as pesticides, gasoline, dry cleaning solvents and degreasing agents.
-This group of chemicals include volatile organic chemicals (VOCs), which are substances that contain carbon and evaporate or “off-gas” at room temperature, and synthetic organic chemicals (SOCs).
+Organic chemicals are a group of human-made chemical compounds that have been made for a variety of products—such as pesticides, gasoline, dry cleaning solvents, and degreasing agents.
+This group of chemicals includes volatile organic chemicals (VOCs), which are substances that contain carbon and evaporate or “off-gas” at room temperature, and synthetic organic chemicals (SOCs).
 VOCs and SOCs do not occur naturally in drinking water.
 When products made with VOCs and SOCs are improperly stored or disposed of, or when a spill occurs, they can contaminate groundwater and drinking water supplies.

 Examples of VOCs

 - Tetrachloroethylene (PCE) - PCE is a solvent used in the textile industry and as a component of aerosol dry-cleaning products.
 It can enter water systems through discharges from factories and dry-cleaning facilities.
 The current MCL* for PCE is 5 ppb.
 Vermont has an action level* (VAL) of 1 ppb for PCE in drinking water.

 - Trichloroethylene (TCE) - TCE is a solvent that is primarily used to remove grease from fabricated metal parts and is also used in the production of some textiles.
 The current MCL* for TCE is 5 ppb and a VAL* of 0.5 ppb for TCE in drinking water.

 - Atrazine - Atrazine is an herbicide that is widely used as a weed killer, applied in agriculture with the greatest use on corn.
 Although its uses were greatly restricted in 1993, it can still be in the environment.
 The maximum contaminant level* (MCL) for atrazine is 3 ppb (parts per billion).